kristapsk/raspibolt-extras/joinmarket.md

 ### How to upgrade

 The latest release can be found on the Github page of the JoinMarket project.
 Make sure to read the Release Notes, as these can include important upgrade information. https://github.com/JoinMarket-Org/joinmarket-clientserver/releases

+If upgrading from pre-0.8.0 to a newer versions, note that default wallet type is changed from p2sh-p2wpkh nested segwit (Bitcoin addresses start with 3) to bech32 p2wpkh native segwit (Bitcoin addresses start with bc1).
+See [native segwit upgrade guide](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/NATIVE-SEGWIT-UPGRADE.md) for details.

 All this must be done from "bitcoin" user.